-We are pleased to report a further triumph, following on from the decision in the case of Jennings – v TUI Cruises, in respect of which we posted a legal update on 7th February 2018.
+We want to bring to the Member's attention an important clarification of an operators duty, following on from the decision in the case of Jennings – v TUI Cruises, in respect of which we posted a legal update on 7th February 2018.
 That decision was cemented by a recent successful application for summary judgment, in the case of Dr Sucheta Mahapatra – v – TUI UK Ltd.

 Dr Mahapatra, a passenger, suffered an injury in almost identical circumstances to the Claimant’s injury in Jennings – a slip and fall on a walkway belonging to the port of disembarkation - Havana, Cuba.
 (Mr Jennings had suffered a slip and fall on a walkway belonging to the port of Malaga, Spain).
 TUI successfully argued that this did not form part of the Claimant’s carriage, as the walkway constituted part of the “port installation” for the purpose of Article 1(8) of the Athens Convention and that therefore their responsibility for the Claimant under the Convention had ended before the accident happened.